-The present manual documents Maude 2, and explains Maude's basic concepts in a leisurely and mostly informal style.
+The present manual documents Maude 3, and explains Maude's basic concepts in a leisurely and mostly informal style.
 The material is basically presented following a "grammatical" order; for example, all features related with operators are discussed together.
 Concepts are introduced by concrete examples, that may be fragments of modules.
-The complete module examples are available in http://maude.cs.uiuc.edu.
+The complete module examples are available in the official webpage http://maude.cs.illinois.edu.
+We follow the convention of naming each file in that site as the module it contains, or if a file contains several modules, as the main one.
+In most cases, the rewriting or search commands and the corresponding outputs are also included in the files.